akka/akka/akka-docs/src/main/paradox/scala/stream/stream-error.md

 also provides a `RestartSource`, `RestartSink` and `RestartFlow` for implementing the so-called *exponential backoff supervision strategy*, starting a stage again when it fails, each time with a growing time delay between restarts.

-This pattern is useful when the stage fails <a id="^1" href="#1">[1]</a> because some external resource is not available, and we need to give it some time to start-up again.
+This pattern is useful when the stage fails or completes because some external resource is not available and we need to give it some time to start-up again.
 One of the prime examples when this is useful is when a WebSocket connection fails due to the HTTP server it's running on going down, perhaps because it is overloaded.
 By using an exponential backoff, we avoid going into a tight reconnect look, which both gives the HTTP server some time to recover, and it avoids using needless resources on the client side.

-> <a id="1" href="#^1">[1]</a> A failure can be indicated in two different ways; by the stream completing or failing.
+The following snippet shows how to create a backoff supervisor using @scala[`akka.stream.scaladsl.RestartSource`]

-The following snippet shows how to create a backoff supervisor using `akka.stream.scaladsl.RestartSource` which will supervise the given `Source`.
+@java[`akka.stream.javadsl.RestartSource`] which will supervise the given `Source`.
 The `Source` in this case is a stream of Server Sent Events, produced by akka-http.
-If the stream fails at any point, the request will be made again, in increasing intervals of 3, 6, 12, 24 and finally 30 seconds:
+If the stream fails or completes at any point, the request will be made again, in increasing intervals of 3, 6, 12, 24 and finally 30 seconds (at which point it will remain capped due to the `maxBackoff` parameter):

 Scala
 :   @@snip [RestartDocSpec.scala]($code$/scala/docs/stream/RestartDocSpec.scala) { #restart-with-backoff-source }